 Regression to the mean in massage therapy

-Many healthcare professionals in other fields grapple everyday with the problem of trying to distinguish real therapeutic effects from ancillary effects that introduce confusion over what treatments really work and why they work.
-We can learn from and support each other in our mutual mission of finding out what treatments work best for our clients and patients.
+Many healthcare professionals in other fields grapple everyday with the problem of trying to distinguish real therapeutic effects from non-specific effects that introduce confusion over what treatments really work and why they work.

 Think about the exercise we just went through with the pain-score data.
 We saw changes in pain scores (improvement as well as worsening of pain, sometimes dramatically so).
 That exercise is exactly what we would do if we were looking at a massage therapy study to see if it decreased pain scores, and those changes are exactly the changes we would look for to see if massage therapy helped.